 Don’t presume you have a good credit score because you’ve always paid all your bills in good time.
-The only way to be sure is to use a credit score estimator that calculates your credit score after you fill in some basic information.
-My FICO’s credit score estimator is one such handy tool.
+The only way to be sure is to use an estimator that calculates it after you fill in some basic information.

-What is a Good Credit Score According to the FICO Score?
+What is a Good Credit Score According to FICO?

 FICO (Fair Isaac Corporation) was behind the development of a scoring system that is used by 3 of the major credit reporting bureaus in the United States — Equifax, Experian, and Transunion.- and is used by over 90% of lenders to assess requests for credit.
 Fico scores often range from 300 to 850.

-A FICO score of 670 and above is considered a good credit score, while lenders perceive any score above 800 as exceptional.
+A FICO score of 670 and above is considered a good credit score, while lenders perceive anything above 800 as exceptional.

 Below is a summary of FICO’s full range of credit scores which are used to categorize borrowers:

 - Fair: 580-669

 - Good: 670-739

 - Exceptional: 800-850